suhaibasaeed/suhaibasaeed/README.md

 ## **About Me**

-- 🔭 Currently working as a Network Automation Lead evangelising NetDevOps @ Gamma
+- 🔭 Currently working as an AWS NetOps Engineer @ Samsara
-- 🌱 At the moment I'm learning Golang, Terraform & Security stuff
+- 🌱 At the moment I'm learning Golang
-- ⚡ In my free time I try to give back to the community by contributing to open-source projects, helping people via Slack & writing blog posts
+- ⚡ In my free time I try to give back to the community by contributing to open-source projects, helping people via Slack communities & writing blog posts

 <div>